ravendb/ravendb-nodejs-client/README.md

 })();
 ```

-## Working with secured server
+## Working with a secure server

 1. Fill auth options object.
-Pass contents of the pem/pfx certificate, specify its type and (optionally) a passphrase:
+   Pass the contents of the pem/pfx certificate, specify its type, and (optionally) a passphrase:
 ```javascript
 const {DocumentStore, Certificate} = require('ravendb');